rafael747/tcp/README.md

 > Make sure you have $GOPATH defined

-  You can also use the pre-build package
+    You can also use the prebuilt packages in `prebuilt/`

 ### How to use